A Brief History of the Hustle

-Tyler Z key was born a beige, ambiguous product of an Egyptian father and a German mother.
-Despite unintentionally being the only member of his family sporting the coveted Southern drawl, and having been born and raised in Birmingham, Alabama he was being constantly reminded by his mother that, “you’re not from here”.
-This lead to an important identity crisis at a very young age, and instilled a spirit of existentialism and duality in him that, no doubt, is possessed by every great artist.
+Tyler Z. Key was born a beige, ambiguous product of an Egyptian father and a German mother.
+Despite unintentionally being the only member of his family sporting the coveted Southern drawl (being born and raised in Birmingham, Alabama), he was constantly reminded by his mother that, “you’re not from here.”
+This lead to an important identity crisis at a very young age, instilling a spirit of existentialism and duality in him reminiscent of many of his contemporaries in the visual art canon.

-Upon stumbling across his older brother David’s drawings of comic book characters and imagined super heroes, Tyler was mesmerized.
-At the encouragement of his brother, Mr. Key began drawing recreationally at the ripe age of six.
-Honing his skills over the next few years, he began his professional career at age 11 by trading drawings he had made of fictionalized cartoon characters to his classmates for snack money.
-Evolving from cartoons at the behest of his high school art teacher, Tyler began to try his hand at realism.
-Learning that he had a knack for bringing faces to life on the page , he sold commissioned graphite and charcoal portraits throughout his high school career.
+Fueled by the encouragement of his older brother, Tyler began drawing at the ripe age of six.
+Honing his skills over the next few years, he began his professional career at age 11 by trading drawings he had made of fictionalized cartoon characters with his classmates for snack money.
+Evolving from cartoons at the behest of his high school art teacher, Tyler delved into Realism, where his talent for bringing faces to life on the page emerged, enabling the teenage talent to profit from his graphite and charcoal portraits throughout his high school career.

-Tyler then attended the University of Alabama, with his mind set on entrepreneurship and business.
-In his last semester of business school, Tyler was presented an opportunity to attend the College of Arts and Sciences at UA, giving him the ability to graduate with degrees in both business and the arts.
-Being able to hone his creative skills and create a symbiotic relationship between the logical, analytical practices that business school had taught him lended to that sense of duality instilled in him at a young age.
-It was in Tuscaloosa that he began to expand his medium and found a passion for painting, shifting from the black and white world of charcoal and into the whimsical, colorful land of oils, acrylics, inks and digital media.
+Tyler moved on to attend the prestigious University of Alabama — with his mind set on entrepreneurship and business.
+During his final semester of Business school (rather, B-school, for those familiar with the parlance), Tyler made a well-calculated move to attend the College of Arts and Sciences at UA, earning Baccalaureate degrees in both Business and The Arts.
+It was during this period in Tuscaloosa when the young artist began to mature, expanding his range of mediums and exploring a passion for painting — shifting from the black and white world of charcoal into the whimsical, colorful land of oils, acrylics, inks, and digital media.

 Realizing an opportunity, TZKey used his connection with the music industry and began curating themed “graffiti parties” at the famed Nashville music venue “The End”, showcasing incredible live street art on their courtyard walls to the soundtrack of an array of talented musical acts.
 At these gatherings he would bring together a community of muralists, musicians, fire-breathers, aerial acrobats, art enthusiasts and local vendors to create what one could only call a post-apocalyptic renaissance fair in the vein of P.T.
 Barnum.
 As the word spread of these parties, so did the attendance and excitement; and, before long became a staple institution of the Nashville arts and counter-culture scene, with everyone wanting to see what would be created next.
 Along with adoration from fans of his art, he began to receive attention from local businesses, concert promoters as well as other music venues.
 Now, his murals can been seen from the Rock Block in West Nashville to music venues in East Nashville and has even been featured on the major network television production Nashville.
 His art can been seen touring the national festival circuit via “the Greatfull for Cereal Bus” or at installations for festivals such as Bonnaroo, Hulaween and ACL.